Kevin0275/Testing/Instruction.md

    git status
    ```

-6. Delete the local and remote branches.
+6. giutDelete the local and remote branches.

    1. Delete the local branch.
       Before that, make sure you are not in the branch you want to delete.